ponelat/askanybook/README.md

 ### Embedding a book

-To get anywhere, you'll need to embed a PDF book, which will run each page into AI and create two files: `{name}.manifest.csv` and `{name}.embeds.csv`.
+To get anywhere, you'll need to embed a PDF book, which will run each page through OpenAI and create two files: `{name}.manifest.csv` and `{name}.embeds.csv`.
 These files can then be used to ask questions using the contents of the book.

 ```sh
 Usage: bin/embedbook [options]